surdouski/msf-cli/README.md

 msf new <path>               # creates new msf project at <path>
 ```

-Creates a new project at `<path>`.
-This is a convenience utility to set up your project so that it's easy to begin
-development.
-However, it does also include some of the things you do require, such as the `.config/mqtt_as.json`
-file with some defaults (although at minimum you need to update the "server" value).
-It also installs the framework and
-it's required dependencies.

-An example of what the directory looks like after being run:
+The `new` command initializes a new project at `<path>`.
+It provides a convenient setup for starting development, including essential configuration files such as `.config/mqtt_as.json`, with default settings (note: updating the "server" field is necessary).
+Additionally, the framework and required dependencies are installed.

+Example directory structure after running this command:

 ![new-cmd.png](new-cmd.png)

-After updating the json, you can uncomment
-out the code in `main.py` related to the device and settings setup to test that everything is working.
-A simple way to
-do this is to navigate to the project path, do `mpbridge dev a0`, wait for everything to load then press `<Enter>` once,
-then press `<ctrl+d>` to do a soft restart on the device so that it runs `main.py`.
+Once configuration is updated, you can uncomment relevant code in `main.py` to test the device and settings setup.
+To run this, navigate to the project path, execute `mpbridge dev a0`, wait for initialization, press `<Enter>`, then press `<Ctrl+D>` for a soft restart to execute `main.py`.

 ### install